gamernetwork/yafa/README.md

 }
 ```

-You will need adzone placeholders that look like this
+You could use the API output to create adzone placeholders that look like this

 ```
 <div class='ac'